 The stripper circuit

 I developed this idea to preserve the precious heat in the hotter tank of a two tank system.
 It works a treat and will lift the performance of this system considerably.
 Here a three-port valve diverts water to the hot tank coil – if that incoming water is hotter – and the returning water then goes through the colder tank coil where the remaining heat is stripped out.
 If the incoming water is cooler than the hot tank then it is switched, by a simple Dt controller, directly to the cooler tank coil.
-So, if the supply from either heat pump was on a low set point, say to run the floors, then the hotter water tank, with high grade heat, would be left undisturbed.
+So, if the supply from either heat pump was on a low set point, say to run the floors, then the hotter water tank, with its precious high grade heat, would be left undisturbed.
 That hotter tank could also be heated further by a wood burning stove or a gas boiler (directly, no coils) – and that’s where they go if needed.
 They say that you can’t combine low temperature heat pumps with additional high temperature sources but they are wrong.
 This does the job perfectly.
 A wood burner might be high on your wish list especially if you have access to cheap wood.
 A gas boiler is also a desirable addition to the stack of power sources, providing masses of high grade heat and adding to the overall system reliability.

 Day time electricity is much more expensive but solar panels can help to run the ASHP fairly cheaply (or free) and that high, warm day, COP makes a big difference.
 Don’t forget, the stored energy might be enough to get through most days without any additional heat at all.
 That’s the benefit of having two lower powered heat pumps – you are more likely to be able to run one free on the solar panels.
 Of course, on really cold days both pumps can run together and along with any stored energy there will always be enough power.